INL/BlackLab/doc/technical/design/plan-relations.md

 Instead, we'll opt to store a 0-length source and target for the tag.
 This source will start and end at the first word of the tag, and the target will start and end at the first word after the tag.
 This way the calculations line up.

-### rtspan function
+### rtype function

 Because we have XML-style syntax for spans, we likely won't need it, but just in case, a utility function  `rtspan` could be provided, so that:

-    rtspan('s', 'sentiment', 'happy', 'confidence', '10')
+    rtype('__tag', s', list('sentiment', 'happy', 'confidence', '10'))

 would return the regex:

-    __tag\u0002s.*\u0001confidence\u000210.*\u0001sentiment\u0002happy.*
+    __tag::s.*\u0001confidence\u000210.*\u0001sentiment\u0002happy.*

 ### Better keep track of spans hierarchy?

 > **NOTE:** this is beyong the scope of this task, but it's good to keep it in the back of our mind

-Span nesting has never been completely accurately recorded in the index, because only the start and end token is stored, not the nesting level.
+Span nesting has never been completely accurately recorded in the index, because only the start and end tokens are stored, not the nesting level.
 If two spans have the same start and end, we can't tell which one is the parent of the other.

 We could include the nesting hierarchy in the indexed term, e.g. `<b><i>dog</i></b>` would be indexed as `b_i`.
 In addition to giving us the correct nesting, it would also help to speed up queries like `("dog" within <i/>) within <b/>`, which would only have to search for `"dog" within <b_i />`